SabariNathanA/Simulated-Agent-CPS-v1/README.md

 ```

 ### 4. Output
--   Console output:  You will see high-level status messages, including the start and finish of the simulation.
+-   Console output:  You will see high-level status updates.
+You can pause the simulation by pressing p and resume by clicking r.
 -   simulation.log: A new file will be created in your directory.
 This file contains a detailed, timestamped log of every event that occurred during the simulation, providing a complete trace for analysis.